Job title Journalist (magazine)

 Qualifications Business Management Degree

-Harriet Drudge (FourFourtwo) explains what it like working in sports journalism
+Harriet Drudge (FourFourtwo) explains what it like working as a sports journalist

-Did you always want to work in sport, and particularly sports journalism?
+Did you always want to work in sport, and particularly become a sports journalist?

-How did you go about it: what qualifications/experience did you get?
+How did you go about it: what qualifications/experience are required for sports journalism?

 What would you look for if you were recruiting someone?